ARE STUDENTS SAFE IN SCHOOLS?

 School Bus Safety

-The School Bus Transportation Program from the Texas Department of Public Safety is responsible for curating the information and skills that are required to provide safe, dependable, and efficient transportation for public school students.
-The program oversees educational areas like School Bus Driver Certification & Recertification Course in order to maintain the bus drivers’ continuing education to safely transport students.
-The department also provides the twenty educational regional service centers with technical assistance.
+Bus Transportation Program is responsible for curating the knowledge and skills that are required in order to provide safe, reliable, and efficient transportation for students.
+This program oversees the School Bus Driver Certification & Recertification Course to maintain school bus drivers’ ongoing education to transport students safely.
+The department also provides technical assistance to the twenty educational regional service centers.

 Athletics and Events Safety